tambej29/SQL/Case 2 Pizza Runner/Data cleaning.md

 # Pizza Runner Data Cleaning

 The datasets are faily cleaned, and well structured.
 Only `customer_orders` and `runner_orders` need to be slightly modified.
 Rows with `NULL` are artually NULL values, were as rows with "null" are just null typed out.
 Row with "null" will be modiefied to `NULL`.
+I will also remove any letter from distance and duration from `runner_orders` table.

 ## Datasets: